ihumanable/mockompare/README.md

 Patch adopts a simple but powerful definition that is consistent and easy to reason about, patched functions always act like patched functions.

 The other libraries adopt a different definition of mock, one that is more in line with the underlying mechanisms of BEAM.

+## Reporting Issues

+This comparison was assembled by following the documentation for each project to the best of my ability, but that's no guarantee that each test is implemented correctly.
+If an issue in the tests is found, an issue or pull request is welcome.